prashant348/prashant348/README.md

 # Hi there, I'm Prashant (codingweapon) 👋

 ## I will come directly to the point
 ### First of all I am not focused on specific stack.
-I learn whatever comes in my way of building Full-Stack Applications.
+I am Passionate about Full-Stack Applications and learn whatever comes in my way of building Full-Stack Applications.
 Always Hungry for exploring technologies and building Full-Stack apps using them.
-Also I build whatever EXCITES me.
+I explore, learned and build whatever EXCITES me.

 ## 🛠️ My Skills & Tech Stack